Munded/Clothing-Retailer/README.md

 - run tests with ``$ protractor test/e2e/conf.js``

 **Things To Improve**
-- Mock out Flash instead of injecting flash module
+- Mock out Flash in unit tests instead of injecting flash module
+- Work out how to test appearance of flash message on page
 - Sort out resizing of CSS
--
+- Add checkout system using stripe or paypal